adomani/Atelier_Lean_2023/src/generalizations/topics.md

 ##  Tactics

-The first main "automation" tactics that you will likely run into are `library_search` and `simp`.

-&nbsp;

-Really, *any* tactic is a form of automation.
+*Any* tactic is a form of automation.

 &nbsp;